Early Morning Coffee

 Charlene Billows sat alone in a booth in the back of the small hotel coffee shop just off of Interstate 10.
 She had reached the small West Texas town of Valhorne, between El Paso and Pecos, in desperate need of a ladies’ room and a cup of coffee.
 It had been a long stretch of highway since her last stop, with few options along the way for any bathroom break.
 The early morning hour, and the long line of eighteen-wheelers parked at the nearest state-run rest stop had kept her from making that detour.

 As she sat, sipping her coffee, she straightened the stainless steel napkin dispenser, lined up the salt and pepper shakers on one side of it, the plastic ketchup bottle and honey on the other side, the way they should be, the way everything should be in her mind, all in a row, all neat and tidy.
 It was part of her OCD to straighten things.
 And it was why she was there, sitting in that coffee shop at five-thirty on a Friday morning in early October — to straighten something in her life.
-If she didn't chicken out, that is.
+If she didn’t chicken out, and that was a big if.

 “Just passing through?” the waitress asked as she wiped off the table next to Charlene.

 “I’m not sure.”